SustainableDevelopmentReform/csdr-cloud-spatial-app/docs/requirements/access-control.md

 - **Child resource**: Resource whose access is inherited from a top-level parent.
 - **Public resource**: Internet-readable resource (`visibility = public`), read-only for all non-admin users, but not cross-org listed.
 - **Globally public**: Internet-readable resource (`visibility = global`) that is also listed across all organizations and in the public explorer.
+- **Published report**: Report with generated PDF metadata that is permanently locked against further changes.

 ## Resource Model